richarddwang/coursera-DL-specialization-docker-env/README.md

 2. Extract tar.gz to folders respectively.
 (Windows user may need other tool to extract tar.gz)

 3. Activate environment
-In project directory, `docker-compose up`
+In project directory, `docker-compose up`, it will take some time for the first time.

 4. Copy the last line output of console
 like `http://0.0.0.0:8888/?token=b2c061a4...`, everytime the token will change, so we can't avoid this step.